tonycoz/perl5-faster-maths-cc/README.md

 - replace various standard functions by direct calls, so POSIX::ceil() just calls ceil().
 - do more than just maths
-- allow leaf functions to be called directly from other FMC com
+- allow leaf functions to be called directly from other FMC code
 - use attributes or `my $x : integer` syntax to mark variables as a given type and produce code based on that.
+- optimize to avoid multiple PAD_SV() calls for the same index, if nothing else the compiler can optimize away the memory access
+- handle intermediate results as their types, eg, i_add always makes an IV, so don't bother storing it in a padsv unless it's the final result
+- handle LVINTRO padsvs (need to handle padsv_store, padsv with and without those flags)

 Some thoughts: